Jack Reacher (film): Sequel

-While Jack Reacher was intended to be a tent-pole for a film series, it was initially reported that a sequel would be unlikely due to its lackluster run at the North American box office.
-However, in February 2013, the possibility of a sequel became more likely after the film surpassed a gross of $200 million worldwide.
+While Jack Reacher was intended to be a tentpole for a film series, it was initially reported that a sequel would be unlikely due to its lackluster run at the North American box office.
+After the film surpassed a gross of $200 million worldwide the possibility of a sequel became more likely.
 On December 9, 2013, it was announced that Paramount Pictures and Skydance Productions were moving forward with the development of a sequel, reportedly based on the 2013 Jack Reacher novel Never Go Back.

 Principal photography on the sequel, Jack Reacher: Never Go Back, began on October 20, 2015, in New Orleans.
 The sequel was directed by Edward Zwick, produced by Tom Cruise, Don Granger, and Christopher McQuarrie and was written by Zwick, Richard Wenk, and Marshall Herskovitz.
 It stars Tom Cruise, Cobie Smulders, Patrick Heusinger, Aldis Hodge, Danika Yarosh, and Holt McCallany.
 The plot follows Reacher going on-the-run with an army major who has been framed for espionage, and it reveals a dark conspiracy.
 Jack Reacher: Never Go Back was released on October 21, 2016, in IMAX and conventional formats.
 It grossed $161 million worldwide and received mixed reviews from critics.